labyrinthinesecurity/kinglet/README.md

 ## Bitvector for size constraints

-### Stable version

-In **kinglet_I.py**, each container c has a list of n *container[c].location[n]* BoolSort variables.
+Each container c has a list of n *container[c].location[n]* BoolSort variables.
 So for each node it is easy to set a lower bound to its capacity: for a given node n, we write as many Implies statements as there as possible combinations of container locations set to n.

 For example, considering node 1 and 7 containers (ranging from 0 to 6):